 Please read our disclaimer and safety-related information below before attempting to do any type of Heating or Air Conditioning Repair.
 We do not want to see anyone get hurt or shocked!

 *Please always turn off all electrical power, and discharge the capacitor/capacitors (if working around capacitors) before attempting to inspect or repair any heating & air conditioning equipment.
 Check to make sure the electrical power is off with a reliable meter.
 I have never been shocked by a capacitor (knock on wood) and rarely see them discharge, but it is a good idea to discharge them before working around them.
 Please read below.
 It tells you how to discharge a capacitor.

-Do this by touching the blade of an insulated-handled screw driver to one terminal, then slide it toward the other terminal until it makes contact and hold it there for a few seconds.
+- Do this by touching the blade of an insulated-handled screwdriver to one terminal, then slide it toward the other terminal until it makes contact and holds it there for a few seconds.
 (Sometimes this can result in a rather “pop!”)

-If the capacitor has three terminals, use the same procedure to create a short circuit between each terminal and then from each terminal to ground.
+- If the capacitor has three terminals, use the same procedure to create a short circuit between each terminal and then from each terminal to the ground.

 Disclaimer: Arnold’s Service Company, Inc. assumes no liability for any incidental, consequential or other liability from the use of this information.
 All risks and damages, incidental or otherwise, arising from the use or misuse of the information contained herein are entirely the responsibility of the user.
 Although careful precaution has been taken in the preparation of this website information, we assume no responsibility for omissions or errors.